-JCCBI participates in the FCSAP, administered by Environment and Climate Change Canada, to implement the mitigation measures to contain and treat the contaminated groundwater on lands in the Bonaventure Expressway sector (East and West Sectors) along the St. Lawrence River.
+JCCBI participates in the FCSAP, administered by Environment and Climate Change Canada, to implement the mitigation measures to contain and treat the contaminated groundwater on lands in the Bonaventure Expressway sector (East and West Sectors) in Montreal along the St. Lawrence River.
 Hence, it has launched the Solution Bonaventure Project aimed at ensuring environmental groundwater management in the summer of 2016.

-The Environment and Sustainable Development (ESD) department is also working with owners and stakeholders to share the acquired knowledge.
+The Environment department is also working with owners and stakeholders to share the acquired knowledge.